The 2023 COLA

 - If you elected a BackDROP, we will apply your COLA each year on the anniversary of your BackDROP date.

-COLA Exceptions for legislators and MSEP members who have not yet reached their COLA cap:
+COLA exceptions for legislators, statewide elected officials, and MSEP members who have not yet reached their COLA cap:

 If you retired under MSEP, and were employed before August 28, 1997, you will receive a minimum 4% COLA until accumulated COLAs reach 65% of your initial base benefit.
 This is called your COLA cap.
 Upon reaching the cap, your COLA will be calculated like other retirees and will range from 0% to 5% each year depending on the increase in the Consumer Price Index.